Back

 Table of contents

-In November 2020 clients from Latvia requested us to develop an app.
-Maksim — experienced backend developer, and Aivis — entrepreneur who finances the project.
-The idea was simple: sell products via smart fridges located in offices and hotels.
+In November 2020, clients from Latvia requested that we develop an app for them.
+Maksim — an experienced backend developer, and Aivis — an entrepreneur who finances the project.
+The idea was simple: sell products via smart fridges in offices and hotels.
 The product is healthy and fresh food that customers can buy and microwave or eat on the run.
 For our client, it’s also an opportunity to partner with large food suppliers.

 • The clients liked our design concepts on Dribbble

-• Our specialization is React Native, which perfectly fits for developing a mobile app MVP
+• Our specialization is React Native, which perfectly fits developing a mobile app MVP

-• We already had experience with IoT development — Energo app
+• We already had experience with IoT development — the EnerGO app

 Interface that matches the fridge